Isospectrality and configurational entropy as testing tools for bottom-up AdS/QCD: Isospectrality a la Bottom-up

 We solve this potential numerically to compute the isospectral family.
-Figure \ref{fig:one} depicts the potentials and associated ground states.
+Figure \ref{fig:one} depicts the potentials and the associated ground states.
 It is interesting to notice that when we run $\lambda\to \infty$, the isospectral solutions tend to recover the original hardwall solutions.
-In table \ref{table:3}, we summarized the numerical calculation of the isospectral mass spectra.

-We can compute the associated dilaton field $\tilde{\Phi}_\lambda(z)$ to this isospectral family.
-Even though the original hardwall dilaton is zero, we have non-zero dilatons associated with the hardwall isospectral family.
-Figure \ref{fig:one} depicts the collection of isospectral dilatons.
-These isospectral dilatons tend to recover the original behavior when $\lambda\to \infty$, i.e., they tend to vanish.

 Regarding isospectral decay constants, the ground state decay is the only one modified by the isospectral transformation.
 Decay constants for excited states are not sensitive to the isospectral procedure.
 When we closely inspect the effect of the $I(z)$ function on the potential, the $D_z^2\,\log(I+2)$ terms affect only the low $z$ region of the holographic potential.
-For regions $z\to\infty$ and $z\to0$, $V(z)$ remains unaffected.
+For the regions $z\to\infty$ and $z\to0$, $V(z)$ remain unaffected.
 Decay constants depend strictly on the $z\to 0$ behavior of the Schrödinger mode.
 Thus, it is expected that isospectral and non-isospectral excited states, which were not used to build the isospectral transform \eqref{Darboux}, share the same $z\to0$ scaling behavior.

-Also, as was expected from the isospectral transformation \eqref{Darboux}, the large $\lambda$ family matches the non-isospectral case.
 Table \ref{table:1} summarizes the decay constants spectra for the different isospectral families considered.

-This feature is also consistent with holography since the isospectral transformation is not expected to change the field/operator duality since this transformation is written purely from bulk information.
-Thus, to be consistent, bulk information should not change boundary information.
-In other words, hadronic identity is preserved under isospectral transformations such as the expression \eqref{Darboux}.
-The same behavior observed in HWM for decay constants is kept in the other bottom-up holographic models revised in this manuscript.

-It is worth mentioning that in light-front holography, these isospectral procedures coming from supersymmetry have also been implemented.
-Stanley Brodsky and collaborators discussed using SUSY algebra to accommodate mesons, baryons, and tetraquarks in a supermultiplet.
-See \cite{Brodsky:2016yod, Brodsky:2016rvj, Nielsen:2018uyn, Nielsen:2018ytt} and references there in.
-In these works, supersymmetry is manifest, and different particle spectra are not strictly isospectral but differ by the ground state’s exclusion.
-We remark that in the present analysis, there is no supersymmetry!
-Here, the supersymmetry algebra is used to build the isospectral procedure in the same way that we use complex exponentials to build the real trajectories of the harmonic oscillator.

 \emph{Let us turn our attention to the softwall model}.
 This is the only model with an analytical solution for the isospectral transformation, written in terms of the Gamma incomplete function $\Gamma(a,z)$.
 Let us prove this.
 To do so, start from the ground state